alexthecat123/Lisa-PCBs/README.md

 - 6/8/22  - Initial release of motherboard and parallel card.
 - 10/2/22 - Updated the fonts on the motherboard and parallel card to match the original boards' fonts.
 Also increased the size of the Apple logos and added the "13" silkscreen to the upper port of the parallel card to make the boards a little more accurate to the originals.
 - 10/13/22 - Initial release of the 2/5 I/O board.
+- 3/2/23 - Updated the readme to provide alternatives to stealing the COP, floppy controller PROM, and video output jack from your old boards.